RobSimons1/ms4-ecommerce/README.md

      `from os import path`
       `if path.exists("env.py"):`
       `import env`
-  6. Now that your environment variables have been set in your env.py file, and the file has been imported into your project, you can use them as needed using the following syntax:
+  6. Now that your environment variables have been set in your env.py file, and the file has been imported into your project, you can use them as needed, for example using the following syntax:
-     `MONGODB_NAME = os.environ.get('MONGODB_NAME')`
+     `DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))}`

 ### To deploy the project to Heroku the following steps were taken: